kushalBanda/Machine_Learning/README.md

 # Machine_Learning
-The objective of the project is to predict the ideal prices of the houses based on their characteristics using a regression algorithm
+Project 1 : The objective of the project is to predict the ideal prices of the houses based on their characteristics using a regression algorithm
+Project 2 ,3, 4 : Coming Soon !